AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 9.4.
 Notice of Special Meetings.
 The Secretary will give notice to all Members of each special meeting of Members by phone call or email no less than three (3) business days prior to the meeting.

 9.5.
 Content of Notice.
-Every notice of meeting of Members, including following adjournment of a meeting, will include the date, time and location of the meeting, dial-in, video conference and electronic voting login information, an agenda for the meeting, copies of documents to be considered at the meeting and any other information reasonably required for the Member’s active participation in the meeting.
+Every notice of meeting of Members, including following adjournment of a meeting, will include the date, time and location of the meeting, dial-in, video conference and electronic voting login information, and any other information reasonably required for the Member’s active participation in the meeting.
 The Secretary will use each Member’s most recent contact information on file with WISPA for all meeting notices.

 9.7.
 Waiver of Notice.
 A Member may waive any notice required by law or these Amended Bylaws before or after the notice is given or was to have been given.
 Except as provided in this subsection (§9.7), the waiver must be in writing, signed by the Member entitled to the notice or sent from the Member’s email account, and filed with the minutes of the meeting for which the Member waived notice.
 A Member’s attendance at a meeting of Members, whether in-person or remotely, waives any defect in notice of the meeting, unless the Member objects, at the start of the meeting or upon the Member’s arrival at the meeting, whichever is latest, to the meeting proceeding due to lack of adequate notice and the Member does not thereafter vote in person or by proxy on matters before the Members at the meeting.

 9.8.
 Quorum.
-A majority of the Members entitled to vote on any given ballot will constitute a quorum for the transaction of business, except to adjourn.
+The Members present and entitled to vote on any given ballot will constitute a quorum for the transaction of business, but in no case shall a quorum be less than 10% of the Members entitled to vote on any given ballot.

 9.9.
 Manner of Acting.
 If a quorum of the Members is present for a given ballot when a vote is taken, the vote of a majority of the Members present is the act of the Members, unless the vote of a greater number of Members is required by law or these Amended Bylaws.
 A meeting at which a quorum is initially present may continue to transact business, despite the withdrawal of any Member, if any action taken or decision made is approved by at least a majority of the required quorum for that meeting.